jmvrbanac/Specter/docs/writing_tests/index.rst

 Test Fixtures
 ~~~~~~~~~~~~~~
-In Specter, a test fixture is defined as a test base class that is not treated as a runnable test specification.
+In Spektrum, a test fixture is defined as a test base class that is not treated as a runnable test specification.
 This allows for you to build reusable test suites through inheritance.
 To facilitate this, there is a decorator named "fixture" available in the spec module.

 :raw-html:`<i>Example:</i>`

 .. code-block:: python

-    from specter import Spec, fixture, expect
+    from spektrum import Spec, fixture, expect

     @fixture
     class ExampleTestFixture(Spec):